-through Depository i.e. NSDL and CDSL.
+Helpdesk for Individual Shareholders holding securities in demat mode for any technical issues related to login through Depository i.e. NSDL and CDSL.

-Login type Helpdesk details Individual Shareholders holding securities in demat mode with NSDL Members facing an sending a request a Individual Shareholders holding securities in demat mode with CDSL Members facing an sending a request at 1800-21-09911
+Login type Helpdesk details Individual Shareholders holding securities in demat mode with NSDL Members facing any technical issue in login can contact NSDL helpdesk by sending a request at evotingensdl.com or call at 022 - 4886 7000 Individual Shareholders holding securities in demat mode with CDSL Members facing any technical issue in login can contact CDSL helpdesk by sending a request at helpdesk.evoting@cdslindia.com or contact at toll free no. 1800-21-09911